World reacts to Gaza ceasefire deal announced by Trump

 New Zealand Foreign Minister Winston Peters

-“Hamas needs to release all of the hostages , and Israel must withdraw their troops to the agreed-upon line,” Peters said in a statement.
+“Hamas needs to release all of the hostages, and Israel must withdraw their troops to the agreed-upon line,” Peters said in a statement.

 “This is an essential first step towards achieving lasting peace.
 We urge Israel and Hamas to continue working towards a complete resolution.”